learnphp/SOLID-Principles-PHP/README.md

+# 🛠️ PHP SOLID Mini Project with Custom Routing

+This repository features a simple routing system added to your PHP SOLID mini project — similar to micro-frameworks like Slim or Laravel, but without using any full-stack framework.

+---

-## Setup Uses:
+## ⚙️ Project Setup Highlights

-* ✔️ Clean autoloading (no more require_once)
+- ✔️ Clean autoloading with Composer (no more `require_once`)

-* ✔️ Proper PSR-4 structure (app\services, app\interfaces, etc.)
+- ✔️ PSR-4 compliant structure (`app/services`, `app/interfaces`, etc.)

-* ✔️ Dependency injection (Order gets PaymentMethod, MailerInterface, LoggerInterface)
+- ✔️ Dependency injection (e.g., `Order` receives `PaymentMethod`, `MailerInterface`, `LoggerInterface`)

+---

-## 🔄 What You Can Add Next (Optional Enhancements):
+## 🚀 Optional Enhancements You Can Add

-* ✅ Add a Stripe class (same as PayPal) and switch dynamically
+- ✅ Add a `Stripe` class (similar to `PayPal`) and switch dynamically

-* ✅ Add unit tests with PHPUnit
+- ✅ Write unit tests using PHPUnit

-* ✅ Use .env config to toggle between test/live mailers/loggers
+- ✅ Use `.env` for switching between test/live mailers and loggers

-* ✅ Implement SOLID principles fully — you’re already halfway there
+- ✅ Fully implement all SOLID principles (you're already halfway there!)

-If you want, I can help you:

-Convert this to a mini SOLID project structure

-Add a routing system (like Yii or Laravel light)

-Create a zip-ready boilerplate from your current code
+---

-## 📁 Directory Structure
+## 📁 Project Directory Structure
 <pre lang="markdown"> <code>
 project-root/
 ├── app/